What’s So Great About Piano Lessons?

 Christmas carol books

-Her graded book of Christmas carols contains 15 traditional carols, arranged for piano students in their first years of lessons (Primer through Level Three).
-Carols for a Family Christmas is available on www.Amazon.com.
+Her graded book of Christmas carols contains 15 traditional carols, arranged for piano students in their first years of lessons (Primer through Level Three or Four).
+Carols for a Family Christmas and North American Carols for a Family Christmas are available on www.Amazon.com.

 Equally adept working with children and adults

 She has produced, directed and accompanied several Christmas musicals for churches and Christian schools.
 Her background in music ministry, choir directing and community theater enriches all her current endeavors.
-Laura’s piano students frequently perform in OMTA festivals and competitions.
+Laura’s piano students perform in two recitals a year, plus optional OMTA festivals, competitions and exams.